poezio/poezio/doc/source/configuration.rst

         Path to the certificate of the Certification Authority.
         As some services may keep different certificates, it is an alternative to the Trust On First Use model provided by the :term:`certificate` option.
-        This option is not affected by :term:`ignore_certificate` and boths checks may be active at the same time.
+        This option is not affected by :term:`ignore_certificate` and both checks may be active at the same time.

     certificate